Many people get hung up on the concept of "accepting what is."

 It isn't something you do, it's what remains after you let go and stop fighting.

 We spend much of our time and energy in mental ruminations about what exists in the present moment.
 We deny reality, and make ourselves the center of stories about how things should be different, life isn't fair, we aren't good enough, we are victims, et cetera.

 Our impulse is to fight the present moment.
 We either ignore it completely, similar to closing our eyes, covering our ears, and repeating "you're not there, you're not there."
 Or, we use it as a stepping stone to the future and a promise of happiness "once something happens."

-That promise will never be fulfilled, however, because once you use the present moment as a stepping stone, you'll always use it as a stepping stone.
+But, that promise will never be fulfilled, because once you use the present moment as a stepping stone, you'll always use it as a stepping stone.
 It's like a carrot dangling in front of a horse pulling a cart.

 If we use our finite time and energy to mentally escape our current circumstances, wallow in anger or regret, or dwell in stress and fear, we can't use it to be creative, make better decisions, and take more skillful actions.